Star formation at the smallest scales; A JWST study of the clump populations in SMACS0723: Clump photometry and spectral energy distribution analysis

 \subsection{Unlensed clumps properties}

-At this stage, the resulting clump catalogue includes all the 225 clumps that have detection in both reference JWST bands, F150W and F200W, their IDs, galaxy redshift, positions, standard deviation and ellipticity ($x_{\rm std}$ and $\epsilon$, which provide the major and minor axes of the ellipsoidal), position angle, fluxes in all the bands as measured in the image plane of the galaxies.
+At this stage, the resulting clump catalogue includes all the 223 clumps that have detection in both reference JWST bands, F150W and F200W, their IDs, galaxy redshift, positions, standard deviation and ellipticity ($x_{\rm std}$ and $\epsilon$, which provide the major and minor axes of the ellipsoidal), position angle, fluxes in all the bands as measured in the image plane of the galaxies.
 Uncertainties associated to all the measured quantities are also included.

 In order to estimate the intrinsic properties of the clumps, we use the galaxy cluster lens model (Sect.~\ref{sec:lens_model}) to produce magnification maps of each galaxy in the image plane.
-At the location of the clump within the galaxy, we measure the median value of the magnification map in the region enclosed within the ellipsoidal describing the shape of the clump.
-We refer to these median values as $\mu$ and are listed in Table~\ref{tab:table_clumps1} for each clump.
+At the location of the clump within the galaxy, we measure the median value of the magnification map in the region enclosed within the ellipsoidal describing the shape of the clump (using the best-fit parameters $x_{\rm std}$ and $\epsilon$ and $\alpha$).
+We refer to these median values as $\mu$ and we list them in Tables~\ref{tab:table_clumps1} to \ref{tab:table_clumps4} for each clump.

 The uncertainties introduced by the magnification are composed of two components.
-First, we measured the standard deviation of the magnification values within each clump region which represents the potential magnification spatial variation across the size of the clumps ($\delta \mu_1$, this value is particularly high for the clumps located very close to the critical lines).
-Then, we consider the lens model uncertainties on the magnification maps.
-For each clump, we estimate the magnification at the central location of the image and use the posterior probability distribution of the model to determine the statistical uncertainties on the magnification of each system ($\delta \mu_2$).
-The final magnification uncertainty of each clump is given by $\delta \mu= \sqrt{ \delta \mu_1 ^2 + \delta \mu_2 ^2}$.
-These values are included in Table~\ref{tab:table_clumps1} and associated to their respective $\mu$ values.
+First, we measured the standard deviation of the magnification values within each clump region which represents the potential spatial variation of magnification across the size of the clumps ($\delta \mu_1$, this value is particularly high for the clumps located very close to the critical lines).

+Second, we randomly produce 100 magnification maps for each clump, selected from the lenstool MCMC posterior distributions of the lens model.
+We measure the magnification of each clump on the 100 maps and estimate the 68\% confidence interval on each side of the best value to obtain asymmetrical errors on the magnification ($\delta \mu_{2-}$ and $\delta \mu_{2+}$ for lower and upper error-bars).